On Sample Complexity Upper and Lower Bounds for Exact Ranking from Noisy Comparisons: Introduction

-\textbf{Main results:} First, for $\delta$-correct pairwise ranking algorithms with no prior knowledge of the instances, we derive a sample-complexity lower bound $\Omega(\sum_{i\in[n]}\Delta_i^{-2}(\log\log\Delta_i^{-1}+\log(n/\delta)))$, \footnote{All $\log$ in this paper, unless explicitly noted, are natural $\log$.} which is shown to be \textit{tight} (up to constant factors) under SST and some mild conditions.
+First, for $\delta$-correct pairwise ranking algorithms with no prior knowledge of the instances, we derive a lower bound of the form $\Omega(\sum_{i\in[n]}\Delta_i^{-2}(\log\log\Delta_i^{-1}+\log(n/\delta)))$ \footnote{All $\log$ in this paper, unless explicitly noted, are natural $\log$.}, which is shown to be \textit{tight} (up to constant factors) under SST and some mild conditions.

 Second, for pairwise and listwise ranking under the multinomial logit (MNL) model, we derive a model-specific lower bound, which is \textit{tight} (up to constant factors) under some mild conditions, and shows that in the worst case, the listwise lower bound is no lower than the pairwise one.